LeoNatan/LNPopupController/README.md

 Transitions are opt-in and require you either use an `LNPopupImageView` image view in your popup content, which is discovered automatically by the system, or provide a view that will serve as the transition target/source by implementing `viewForPopupTransition(from:to:)` in popup content controller.

-For optimal results, always use `LNPopupImageView` instances that displays the same image displayed in the popup bar's image view.
-By default, the system discovers the `LNPopupImageView` image view in your content controller's view hierarchy automatically, and will use that as the transition target/source.
-The system will smoothly transition between the popup bar's image view and the `LNPopupImageView` instance, taking into account the corner radii and shadows of the views.
+For optimal results, use an `LNPopupImageView` instance in your popup content view hierarchy, that displays the same image displayed in the popup bar's image view.
+By default, the system discovers the `LNPopupImageView` instance  automatically, and will use that as the transition target/source.
+The system will smoothly transition between the popup bar's image view and the `LNPopupImageView` instance, taking into account the corner radii and shadow of the view.

 > [!TIP]
-> When using automatic discovery, there must be only a single `LNPopupImageView` instance in your content controller's view hierarchy, or results will be undefined.
+> When relying on automatic discovery, there must only be a single `LNPopupImageView` instance in your popup content controller's view hierarchy, or results will be undefined.
 For more advanced scenarios where automatic discovery fails, implement `viewForPopupTransition(from:to:)` in your content controller to return the correct instance.

 You can return any custom view in `viewForPopupTransition(from:to:)` to serve as the transition target/source.
 The system will attempt to match the attributes of the provided view and the popup bar's image view as closely as possible to transition smoothly between them.
 Implement the `LNPopupTransitionView` protocol in your custom view to allow the system to smoothly transition between your custom view and the popup bar image view.